-Brookfield Properties' goal is to provide outstanding tenant service at all times.
+Brookfield Office Properties' goal is to always provide outstanding tenant service.
 This means:

-- 1. Courteous, timely, efficient, high-quality responses to tenant requests - 2.
-A follow-up review to confirm that the tenant is satisfied with the response - 3.
-When there is a charge for the tenant service, clear and accurate invoicing submit requests for routine maintenance using the online Service Request System.
+Courteous, timely, efficient, high-quality responses to tenant requests A follow-up review to confirm that the tenant is satisfied with the response When there is a charge for the tenant service, clear and accurate invoicing Each lease contains specific information about services to be provided, including complimentary and chargeable services.
+If a tenant is unfamiliar with charges for services being requested, the cost of the service will be explained.